 - Test scores

-- Other relevant supporting materials approved by CAPS
+- Other relevant supporting materials requested and approved by CAPS

 If the student's transcripts are from a college or university outside of the United States, a course-by-course transcript evaluation is required.
 Evaluations will be accepted from World Education Services (WES), Spantran, or another member institution of the National Association of Credential Evaluation Services (NACES).
 For Spantran evaluations, students must use this Evaluation Request Form.